solvedem/PERT-Diagram-Creator/README.md

 After a number is in the entry box, the user clicks elsewhere on the window to be done with the current node.

-With yet another click, they can repeat the process and add another node.
+With another click, they can repeat the process and add another node.

 [![pert5.jpg](https://s17.postimg.org/jasloo973/pert5.jpg)](https://postimg.org/image/i8if64qdn/)

 Step 1 summary:

 1. User clicks where they want a node.
-2. User types in number.
+2. User types in number representing time for node's task to be completed.
-3. User clicks elsewhere on window to enter this number and be done with this node.
+3. User clicks elsewhere on window to submit this number and draw the node.
 4. User repeats process until they don't want any more nodes in their network.

 [![pert6.jpg](https://s17.postimg.org/r3j9grhrz/pert6.jpg)](https://postimg.org/image/fr6nyz92z/)